textrocr/sdk-tutorials/liquidity-module/index.md

 In this tutorial, you create your own blockchain, send tokens to another blockchain, create a pool, deposit to a pool, withdraw from a pool, and swap tokens.

-**Important** In the code examples throughout this tutorial, when you see username be sure to substitute your username.
+**Important** In the code examples throughout this tutorial, when you see cosmonaut be sure to substitute your username.

 **You will learn how to:**